-DVONS: Opening workshop session with Marcos Kueh
+DVONS: Opening and workshop session with Marcos Kueh

 Contribute to a monumental tapestry about our provincial history of slavery

-- – Upcoming
+- –

 In June, Nest opens its doors for a unique collective creation process: Draden van ons Nederlandse slavernijverleden.
 For five days, work will take place in the exhibition space on a monumental wall tapestry that depicts the colonial slavery history of South Holland.
 From June 23rd to June 27th everyone can collaborate on this project.
 Read more about this special week at Nest here.